 Planned actions to coordinate activities of SCSEP grantees with WIA title I programs, including plans for using the WIA One-Stop delivery system and its partners to serve individuals aged 55 and older.
-(20 CFR 641.302(q), 641.325(e))
+(20 CFR 641.302(g), 641.325(e))

-There are varying degrees of involvement by the AAAs and the nine National SCSEP sponsors with the PA CareerLink® centers.
-Generally speaking, the AAAs and the nine National SCSEP sponsors are involved with the PA CareerLink® centers in the following ways: refer all individuals ages 55 and older to the PA CareerLink® centers to enroll in the Commonwealth Workforce Development System (CWDS); PA CareerLink® staff refer SCSEP eligible individuals ages 55 and older to the AAAs and the nine National SCSEP sponsors for services; co-enroll eligible individuals in WIOA, OVR, and Veterans programs to more efficiently use federal and state workforce development funds; co-locate SCSEP staff at the PA CareerLink® centers on a full- or part-time basis; and co-locate SCSEP participants at the PA CareerLink® centers to serve as greeters, resource room aides, job developers, custodians, clerical aides, and customer service representatives.
-The SCSEP is represented on all 22 Local Workforce Development Boards in the commonwealth by AAA directors, AAA SCSEP staff, national SCSEP operators, and county human service agency directors.
+There are varying degrees of involvement by the AAAs and the seven National SCSEP sponsors with the PA CareerLink® centers.
+Generally speaking, the AAAs and the seven National SCSEP sponsors are involved with the PA CareerLink® centers in the following ways: refer all individuals ages 55 and older to the PA CareerLink® centers to enroll in the Commonwealth Workforce Development System (CWDS); PA CareerLink® staff refer SCSEP eligible individuals ages 55 and older to the AAAs and the seven National SCSEP sponsors for services; co-enroll eligible individuals in WIOA, OVR, and Veterans programs to more efficiently use federal and state workforce development funds; co-locate SCSEP staff at the PA CareerLink® centers on a full- or part-time basis; and co-locate SCSEP participants at the PA CareerLink® centers to serve as greeters, resource room aides, job developers, custodians, clerical aides, and customer service representatives.
+The SCSEP is represented on all 22 LWDBs in the commonwealth by AAA directors, AAA SCSEP staff, national SCSEP operators, and county human service agency directors.

-An interagency work group has been established and meets on a regular basis to consider ideas, discuss agency initiatives and goals and how partner agencies can help in achieving them, and share best practices.
+An interagency work group has been established and meets on a regular basis to consider ideas, discuss agency initiatives and goals, how partner agencies can help in achieving them, and share best practices.
 The interagency work group is an ad hoc group comprised of executive and program level staff from the Departments of Aging, Education, Human Services, Labor & Industry, Agriculture, Community and Economic Development, Military and Veterans Affairs, and Corrections, as well as the Governor's Office.
-The work group is coordinated by the Governor's Office and led by the Deputy Secretary of Workforce Development within the Department of Labor & Industry.
+The work group is coordinated led by the Deputy Secretary of Workforce Development within the Department of Labor & Industry; the Deputate responsible for administration and oversight of the State Workforce Development Board.